-Rights of AMB Stockholders Rights of ProLogis Shareholders Irrevocable Board Resolutions The AMB board of directors may designate any of its resolutions to be "irrevocable."
-Resolutions so designated may not be revoked, altered or amended subsequently by the board of directors without approval of a majority of the outstanding shares of common stock entitled to vote.
-N/A Vote on Merger, Consolidations or Sales of Substantially all Assets Generally, the affirmative vote of stockholders entitled to cast at least two-thirds of the votes entitled to be cast on the matter is required to approve extraordinary actions, including a merger or similar business combination.
+Irrevocable Board Resolutions

+The AMB board of directors may N/A designate any of its resolutions to be Resolutions so "irrevocable." designated may not be revoked, altered or amended subsequently by the board of directors without approval of a majority of the outstanding shares of common stock entitled to vote.

+Vote on Merger, Consolidations or Sales of Substantially all Assets

+Generally, the affirmative vote of stockholders entitled to cast at least two-thirds of the votes entitled to be cast on the matter is required to approve extraordinary actions, including a merger or similar business combination.

 Generally, the affirmative vote of shareholders entitled to cast at least a majority of the votes entitled to be cast on the matter is required to approve a merger or similar business combination.

 Upon the effective time of the Topco merger and assuming the AMB charter amendment is approved, the affirmative vote of stockholders entitled to cast at least a majority of the votes entitled to be cast on the matter will be required to approve extraordinary actions, including a merger or similar business combination.

+Ownership Limitations

-Ownership Limitations With certain exceptions, the actual, constructive or beneficial owne votes, whichever is more restrictive) of the issued and outstanding shares of ProLogis is generally prohibited.
-Each of AMB and ProLe provide it with certain information relating to maintenance of REIT shares of common stock of AMB and the issued and outstanding ogis requires its stockholders or shareholders, respectively, to The 9.8% ownership limitation applies to preferred stock as well as common stock.
-The ownership limit threshold for each series of the outstanding preferred shares of ProLogis is 25%.
-Annual Meetings of the Stockholders An annual meeting of AMB stockholders is required to be held each year during the month of May in San Francisco, at a time and place as designated by the AMB board of directors.
-The annual meeting of ProLogis shareholders is required to be held at a time and place as designated by the ProLogis board of trustees.
+With certain exceptions, the actual, constructive or beneficial ownership by any person of more than 9.8% (in value or number of votes, whichever is more restrictive) of the issued and outstanding shares of common stock of AMB and the issued and outstanding shares of ProLogis is generally prohibited.
+Each of AMB and ProLogis requires its stockholders or shareholders, respectively, to provide it with certain information relating to maintenance of REIT status.

+Annual Meetings of the Stockholders

+The 9.8% ownership limitation applies to preferred stock as well as common stock.

+An annual meeting of AMB stockholders is required to be held each year during the month of May in San Francisco, at a time and place as designated by the AMB board of directors.